• Skip to primary navigation

 Turmeric, also known as Curcuma longa or kunyit, is a flowering rhizome.
 Like ginger, it has a bulb that grows underground, with green leaves that grow above the surface of the soil.
 Although the leaves are also edible, the word "turmeric" in cooking generally refers to the bulb root.

-Turmeric root has a unique flavor and is used in both traditional medicine as well as many South East Asian and Indian dishes.
+Turmeric root has a unique flavor and this spice powder is used in both traditional medicine as well as many South East Asian and Indian dishes such as turmeric rice, turmeric cinnamon tea and turmeric potatoes.

 How to Use